oliexe/Retro-Diffusion-Unity/README.md

 # Retro Diffusion Plugin for Unity

-### Warning: This is still very early version I made for my project, so feel free to use it, let me know about issues but It's probably not very stable.

 This Unity Editor plugin allows you to generate pixel art and retro-style images using the Retro Diffusion API and save them directly into your Unity project.
 Based on [Retro Diffusion API Examples](https://github.com/Retro-Diffusion/api-examples)